 - Check Chuck Tightness: Take time to check the tightness of the spindle assembly before each project.
 This includes both the tightness of the threaded interface of the chuck to the spindle shaft as well as the slop in the spindle due to bearing wear.
 Any slop in the spindle will be reflected in the quality of the cut and will increase force on the chuck and bit.
-To check, simply insert your finger into the tapered body of the chuck from below with no bit present and move your finger back and forth checking for looseness.
-If you find looseness in your spindle please contact CarveWright support to diagnose the problem. - Remove Dust: The CarveWright quick release chuck is designed to tolerate a considerable amount of dust.
+To check, simply insert a finger into the tapered body of the chuck from below with no bit present and move the finger back and forth checking for looseness.
+If looseness is detected in the spindle please contact CarveWright support to diagnose the problem. - Remove Dust: The CarveWright quick release chuck is designed to tolerate a considerable amount of dust.
 But to ensure proper operation it should be kept free of dust and debris as much as possible.
 Regularly blow out any dust from the recesses and the taper of the chuck.
-Always make sure to use low-pressure air (<80 psi) as highpressure air can damage adjacent electronic components.
+Always make sure to use low-pressure air (<80 psi) as high-pressure air can damage adjacent electronic components.